ohnotnow/gepetto-discord-bot/Readme.md

 # Discord OpenAI Bot

 This bot uses OpenAI to generate responses to messages in a Discord server.
-It listens for mentions of the bot and generates responses using OpenAI's GPT-4 model.
+It listens for mentions of the bot and generates responses using OpenAI's GPT chat model.
 It has some special functionality to track the number of times a user has mentioned the bot recently and limit the number of OpenAI calls.
 It can also generate images using DALLE2 in response to prompts that begin with `create an image`...

 ## Environment Variables